saidvandeklundert/saidvandeklundert.github.io/_posts/2021-2-18-juniper-lxml-xpath-examples.md

 Short example where we put the collected information into a dictionary:
 <pre style="font-size:12px">
-# to ensure ordering of dict key/values remains the same, no needed in python 3.9+
+# to ensure ordering of dict key/values remains the same, not needed starting python 3.9
 from collections import OrderedDict

 all_interfaces = rpc.xpath('//physical-interface|//physical-interface/logical-interface')